3191110276/intersight-grafana/README.md

 Step 3: Add a token to your Grafana Service Account using the [official guide](https://grafana.com/docs/grafana/latest/administration/service-accounts/#add-a-token-to-a-service-account-in-grafana)

-Step 4: Add your Service Token to the Grizzly configuration
+Step 4: Add your Service Account token to the Grizzly configuration
 ```
 grr config set grafana.token YOUR_GRAFANA_TOKEN
 ```
+Now you should be ready to import and export content from your Grafana instance.

 ## Importing